MichielvanBeers/notion-auto-ocr/README.md

 7. Click `Review + create`

 ## Acknowledgements
 - This project is heavily inspired by [yannick-cw/notion-ocr](https://github.com/yannick-cw/notion-ocr)
 - Addition of SCAN_METHOD and all replacement in image caption has been developed by [Marc GUYARD](https://github.com/mguyard)

+## To-do
+- Refactor to OOB setup and different files for easier maintenance
+- Research possibility into making standalone executable using [PyInstaller](https://pyinstaller.org/en/stable/)
+- Research possibility to integrate into [Notion-Enhancer](https://notion-enhancer.github.io/)